Carrie Underwood Jokes About Tying Her Husband Up To Get Through Lockdown

-Carrie Underwood got a little inspiration on how to get through her coronavirus lockdown from close friend Kimberly Williams-Paisley this week – and it’s not good news for her husband, retired NHL star Mike Fisher.
-Carrie revealed that she had an idea on how to stay sane at home after Kimberly shared a hilarious look at how she and her husband, country star Brad Paisley, were getting through such an uncertain time together.
+Carrie Underwood got a little inspiration on how to deal with her coronavirus lockdown from close friend Kimberly Williams-Paisley this week – and it’s not good news for her husband, retired NHL star Mike Fisher.
+Carrie revealed that she had an idea on how to stay sane at home after Kimberly shared a hilarious look at the way she and her husband, country music star Brad Paisley, were getting through such an uncertain time together.

-The hilarity went down between the two after Kim took to Instagram to share a jokey video to show fans how she’s been doing as she entered Day 26 of being at home.
+The hilarity went down between the two after Kim took to Instagram to share a jokey video to show how she’s been doing as she entered day 26 of being at home.
 The star gave her followers a quick tour of her home in quarantine.

 “It’s been hard, I’m not gonna lie.
 But you know what, I feel like I finally turned a corner today,” Kimberly said in the video as she took fans through her family home, revealing that she’s got things in order with soap, fresh towels, hand sanitizer, and even a little wine.